 However, based on this and other data, there clearly is no “one size fits all” approach either for investment professionals or their investor clients.
 Many find that a combination of active and passive strategies, or a “core and satellite” approach, is a very viable alternative for modern-day portfolio management.

-ThinkAdvisor recently reported on the findings of, yes, yet another study on the “active vs. passive debate.”
-The report is based on data from 600 wirehouse, regional, independent and registered investment advisors, plus data from 525 advisors focusing on just liquid alternatives.
+In May 2015, ThinkAdvisor reported on the findings of, yes, yet another study on the topic of active versus passive investment management approaches.
+The report was based on data from 600 wire-house, regional, independent, and registered investment advisors, plus data from 525 advisors focusing on just liquid alternatives.
 Howard Schneider, president of Practical Perspectives and co-author of the report, “Major Trends Driving Change in Portfolio Construction,” says, “Most advisors still tilt toward being primarily active or a blend between active and passive.”

 This article first published in Proactive Advisor Magazine on October 1, 2015, Volume 8, Issue 1.
 Certain statistics were updated to reflect the most current data.

 David Wismer is editor of Proactive Advisor Magazine.
 Mr. Wismer has deep experience in the communications field and content/editorial development.
 He has worked across many financial-services categories, including asset management, banking, insurance, financial media, exchange-traded products, and wealth management.